quividi/vidicenter-api-documentation/docs/source/status.rst

 Monitoring messages list
 ########################

-Returns a list of your 1000 most recent monitoring messages.
+Returns a list of your 1000 most recent monitoring messages

 URL
 ---